Find out why dogs smell, discover the best ways to make your Lab smell sweet again, and how to get rid of dog smell from your home.

-Labradors love rolling in strong smelling substances which people find disgusting.
-Dead animals, and fox poo are favourites.
+Labradors love rolling in stinky substances that we find disgusting – dead animals and fox poo are favourites.

 If you walk in places with a lot of public access, your dog may also find discarded nappies and other sources of human faeces with which to decorate himself.

-This is perfectly normal canine behaviour and you’ll need to get to work with a hose to get the worst off, when you get home.
+This is perfectly normal canine behaviour.
+When you get home you’ll need to get to work with a hose to get the worst off.
 And then decide whether or not you need to bring out the shampoo.